-The Indigenous Land and Sea Ranger Program is managed by the Queensland Government's Department of Environment and Heritage Protection (DEHP).
+The Indigenous Land and Sea Ranger Program is managed by the Queensland Government's Department of Environment and Science (DES).
 This established program increases local Indigenous participation in environmental management throughout the state, caring for land and sea country.

-The North Stradbroke Island program is jointly funded by the Department of Environment and Heritage Protection and the North Stradbroke Island Economic Transition Strategy.
+The North Stradbroke Island program is jointly funded by DES and the North Stradbroke Island Economic Transition Strategy (NSI ETS).

 It aims to preserve and enhance the region’s natural and cultural assets, leading to wider social, cultural and economic benefits for North Stradbroke Island – also known as Minjerribah to the Traditional Owners the Quandamooka people – and the broader Quandamooka region.